-Beneficial effect: An effect of any San Jose to Merced project alternative that would result in improvement of the environmental resource value or quality as it currently exists prior to the project.
+Beneficial effect: An effect of any project alternative that would result in improvement of the environmental resource value or quality as it currently exists prior to the project.

 Best management practice (BMP): Methods designed to minimize adverse effects on the environment.
 Examples of BMPs include practices for erosion and sedimentation controls, watering for dust control, silt fences, rice straw bales, and sediment basins.